justiny2c/Sprint-Challenge-Redux-Smurfs/Answers.md

     Component state is confined and within that component.
 Cannot be accessed outside without being passed.
 Application state is the state of the entire application.

 4. What is middleware?
-    Middleware is the bridge between action and reducer.

 5. Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?
-    Middleware...?
+    Middleware is the bridge between action and reducer.

+    Asychronous...

-6. Which `react-redux` method links up our `components` with our `redux store`? mapStateToProps
+6. Which `react-redux` method links up our `components` with our `redux store`? mapStateToProps connect